dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 permalink: /:year/:month/:day/:title/
 ---

-# Why I'm skeptical of universal basic income

 Universal basic income (UBI) is an odd duck.
 Proponents range from futurists to libertarians to social democrats.
 Why this weird range of people?

 There are different versions of UBI, with different motivations.
 People don't get how *contradictory* these are.
 Libertarians and social democrats might both support a fuzzy idea of "UBI" but they'd never agree on specifics.

 I don't think it matters though.
 I'm deeply skeptical of these *interesting* versions of UBI.
 The only realistic option is another, *boring* version.
 Why isn't it discussed more?
 The more you think about it, the more of a riddle that is.

-# The libertarian argument
+## The libertarian argument for UBI

 A libertarian argument for Universal Basic Income might go something like this: